Financial Associate

 GL coding and journal entries are important f...read more

-Q23.
-What problems may faced in transportation of goods.
+Q. What problems might be faced during the transportation of goods?

 Transportation of goods can face problems such as delays, damages, theft, and regulatory issues.